 Location: Auckland, New Zealand

-Using predominantly microtunnelling methods, we are constructing a 3.5 km watermain using a tunnel boring machine (TBM) to drive and install 2500 mm ID jacking pipes between six shafts, before lining the tunnel with a 1575 mm OD steel pipe.
+Using predominantly microtunnelling methods, we constructed a 3.5 km watermain using a tunnel boring machine (TBM) to drive and install 2500 mm ID jacking pipes between six shafts, before lining the tunnel with a 1575 mm OD steel pipe.
 The pipe jacks are the longest ever completed in New Zealand.

-The proposed alignment for Hunua 4 Section 11 ran from Market Road in Epsom to Khyber Pass in Grafton and amongst residential properties, major arterial roads, schools and businesses.
+The alignment for Hūnua 4 Section 11 ran from Market Road in Epsom to Khyber Pass in Grafton and amongst residential properties, major arterial roads, schools and businesses.
 Constructing the pipeline using traditional open-cut methods would have caused major disruption to the surrounding community.
 Difficult geotechnical conditions, ranging from very hard basalt to soft clays created further challenges.

 Key to success